Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-Next, I characterize the behaviour of the growth rate of sectoral output in response to changes in demand.
-To do so, denote $\mathcal{U}_k=\sum_{n=0}^\infty\frac{1-\omega^{n+1}}{1-\omega}\tilde{\mathcal{A}}^n B_k \bar{D}/Y_k$ the inventory-based distance from final consumers of industry $k$.
-This statistic, combining properties of the network and of inventories along the supply chain, is bounded below by 1 and bounded above by the industry's upstreamness.
-With this definition, I have the following result.
+With the characterization in Lemma \ref{thmoutputline}, I can study the behavior of the growth rate of sectoral output in response to changes in demand.
+To do so, denote $\mathcal{U}_k=\sum_{n=0}^\infty\frac{1-\omega^{n+1}}{1-\omega}[\tilde{\mathcal{A}}^n B]_k \bar{D}/Y_k$ the inventory-based distance from final consumers of industry $k$.
+This statistic, combining properties of the network and of inventories along the supply chain, is bounded below by 1 and bounded above by the industry's upstreamness $U_k$.
+Note that $\mathcal U_k$ is equal to $U_k$ if there are no inventories and strictly larger when $\alpha,\rho>0$.
+Furthermore, since $\omega\in(0,1)$, additional stages of production are given decreasing weights while in $U_k$, they are given a constant weight.
+As a consequence, in the cross-section, $\mathcal U_k$ is concave in $U_k$.
+With this definition, the following holds.

 \begin{prop}[Sectoral Output Changes] The growth rate of sectoral output, to a first-order approximation around the non-stochastic steady state, satisfies